genesiscommunitysuccess/docs/docs/05_operations/11_tracing/01_tracing.md

   - tracing
 ---

 Tracing is the act of following what happens when a request is made to an application.
-The Genesis Tracing module enables you to generate tracing data for your application through an integration with [OpenTelemetry](https://opentelemetry.io/).
-OpenTelemetry is a vendor-neutral open-source observability framework and has become an industry-standard.
+The Genesis Tracing module enables you to generate tracing data for your application through an integration with industry-standard [OpenTelemetry](https://opentelemetry.io/).

+OpenTelemetry is an Observability framework and toolkit designed to create and manage telemetry data, such as traces, metrics, and logs.
+This data enables you to understand the internal state of a system and the way that the server responds to requests from the front end.

 To enable tracing, you need to provide the OpenTelemetry Java agent to your application's JVM options.
 You can read more about the OpenTelemetry Java agent [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
 In short, the Java agent dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.
 Genesis takes advantage of this, along with its own manual instrumentation.

 ## What's instrumented

-The following are currently instrumented:
+Data is generated on the following activities (is [instrumented](https://opentelemetry.io/docs/concepts/instrumentation/), as OpenTelemetry would say):

 - Inbound messages over HTTP and WebSockets
 - Inter-process messaging